 There are many reported medicinal uses of devil's club.
-Historically it has been used for sprains, boils, arthritis, diabetes, stomach troubles, tuberculosis, colds, as a general tonic and much more.
-This is powerful medicine and deserves respect.
-Internal use of devil's club can dangerously lower blood sugar, so if you have any concerns there, check with your doctor.
+Historically it has been used for sprains, boils, arthritis, diabetes, stomach troubles, tuberculosis, colds, as a general tonic and much more.* This is powerful medicine and deserves respect.
+Internal use of devil's club can dangerously lower blood sugar, so check with your doctor before using it.
 There are more reasons to be very careful with devil's club, too, so I will list some recommended reading at the end of this post.

 I've been working with a batch of devil's club (Oplopanax horridum) root inner bark, and have some images and methods to share with you.
 Once the work of collecting and preparing the devil's club is done (to read about that click HERE) then making salve is easy.
 There are lots of different recipes, and this is just the way I go about it.

 I am making two batches; one with organic olive oil and the other with organic coconut oil and a little olive oil.

 Using a sharp knife, chop the bark.

 Put equal measures of firmly packed devil's club bark and oil into a double boiler.
 The double boiler is necessary for both safety and the quality of the salve.
 Turn the heat to low.
 The smallest burner on my stove is still too hot, so I put a metal trivet under the pan to reduce the heat.
 I don't want to cook the roots, just extract the medicinal constituents.